tsalb/sfdc-lightning-service-components/README.md

 This example is from `CaseDatatable.cmp` (which is actually created inside a modal from `ContactDatatable.cmp`).
 The only attributes `DataTableService.cmp` expects is a `tableRequest` Object containing the `queryString` and `bindVars` properties.

 There is no way to fetch the more granular `tableColumns` specific configurations that are offered from `lightning:datatable` however it's possible to post-process the `tableColumns` data even futher serverside OR clientside.

+Currently, parent relationships are not handled, so until I can figure out a scalable way - please flatten your schema with formula fields.

 **CaseDatatableController.js**
 ```javascript